wayn-r/lovelace-lcars-card/flattened_codebase.md

     this._dynamicColorCheckScheduled = true;

-    // Use longer delay to reduce frequency of checks setTimeout(() => {
+    // Use longer delay for complex layouts to reduce frequency of checks const hasComplexLayout = this._layoutEngine.layoutGroups.length > 1 ||
+                             this._layoutEngine.layoutGroups.some(group => group.elements.length > 5);
+    const checkDelay = hasComplexLayout ?
+150 : 100;

+    setTimeout(() => {
       this._dynamicColorCheckScheduled = false;

       let needsRefresh = false;
+      let elementsChecked = 0;

       // Check all layout elements for entity changes for (const group of this._layoutEngine.layoutGroups) {
         for (const element of group.elements) {
+          elementsChecked++;
           if (element.checkEntityChanges(this.hass!)) {
             needsRefresh = true;
-            // Break early since we already know we need to refresh break;
+            // For complex layouts, we can break early to improve performance if (hasComplexLayout) {
+              break;
             }
           }
+        }
-        if (needsRefresh) break; // Break outer loop too }
+        if (needsRefresh && hasComplexLayout) break; // Break outer loop too for complex layouts }

       if (needsRefresh) {
         this._refreshElementRenders();
       }
-    }, 100); // Increased delay from 0ms to 100ms to reduce frequency
+    }, checkDelay);
   }
 }
 ```